 The best way to prepare for a job interview is to practice ahead of time.
 You can do this by role-playing with a friend or family member.
 Another option is to record yourself answering common interview questions.
 This will help you get used to the feeling of being interviewed and make you more comfortable when the real thing happens.

-Researching about the company and the job you’re applying for is also essential.
+Researching the company and the job you’re applying for is also essential.
 This way, you’ll be able to answer questions about the company with ease.
 Finally, make sure to dress professionally and arrive on time for your interview.

 Final Thoughts